Non-renormalization of the Hall viscosity of integer and Jain fractional quantum Hall phases by Coulomb interactions: The Hall viscosity in the non-relativistic field theory model of Lopez and Fradkin

 \subsection{Stress for electrons with Coulomb interactions}

 We start from the expression for the Minkowski partition function of non-relativistic electrons of mass $m$ at chemical potential $\mu$ interacting via Coulomb forces

 with

 The field $\lambda$ is the dynamical density fluctuation (the Hubbard-Stratonovich field) coupling to fermions and mediating Coulomb interactions. $V$ is the Coulomb potential with inverse $V^{-1}$ and associated configuration space matrix elements $V^{-1}(x,x') = \bra{x}V^{-1}\ket{x'}$.
 The electric charge $e$ contained in $V$ will mostly be set to unity $e=1$.
+We furthermore employ natural units.
 The expectation value of the local stress $T_{ij}(x)$ in rotationally invariant systems is given by the variation of the partition function $\mathcal{Z}$ with respect to the external (inverse) metric $g^{ij}(x)$

 This definition of local stress in the non-relativistic case is motivated in appendix \ref{appendix0}.
 At zeroth order of perturbation theory, where $\lambda$ is set to zero, we find

 where $\hat{Q}^{(0)} \equiv \hat{Q}[0]$ is the fermion operator with interactions disregarded, $\hat{G}^{(0)} = [\hat{Q}^{(0)}]^{-1}$ is the non-interacting Green function.
 We will denote the interacting Feynman (or later Matsubara) Green function by a calligraphic letter $\hat{\mathcal{G}}$, while by an ordinary letter $\hat{Q}$ we denote the non-interacting fermion operator (without sub- or superscript from now on).
 Correspondingly, $\hat{\mathcal{Q}}$ is inverse to $\hat{\mathcal{G}}$ while $\hat{G}$ is inverse to $\hat{Q}$.
 One can see that, including the effects of Coulomb interactions, the stress is to be calculated as the non-renormalized strain operator Weyl-symbol $\frac{\delta}{\delta g^{ij}}Q_W(x,p)$ averaged with the aid of the fully interacting Green function operator Weyl-symbol $\mathcal{G}_W(x,p)$